Socialist Australia

 Socialists critique capitalism as a system of private ownership where capitalists own the means of production and extract surplus value (profit) from workers’ labour.
 Capitalists do this by exploitation, in paying workers less than the value of their labour and keeping the difference between this amount and the price they sell goods for.
 The difference or ‘profit’ is seen by socialists as simply ‘theft’.

-According to this simple definition of socialism, capitalism rewards those who own the means of production at the expense of those who have nothing to sell but their labour.
+Capitalism rewards those who own the means of production at the expense of those who have nothing to sell but their labour.
 It is hard to disagree with this.

 socialism versus capitalism